stellar-deprecated/starlight/README.md

 The code in this repository uses forks of some software with partial implementations of [CAP-21] and [CAP-40].

+### CAP-21

-The forks may not be exactly the same as the CAP as shortcuts may have been taken for experimentation purposes.
+The forks may not be exactly the same as CAP-21 defines as shortcuts were taken.
 The account extension was implemented using the existing dangling format and not the `cur` format that CAP-21 proposes.
 Also, not all general preconditions were implemented.
+Horizon was updated to expose the preconditions and new accounts state that is helpful to payment channels as a bare minimum, but not all because payment channels primariliy need these capabilities in the transactions and don't necessarily need to see that state in the API.
+Horizon's ingestion validation was not updated and must be disabled when running these forks.
+Functionality in Horizon's transaction submission queue was disabled to support `minSeqNum`.

-The preconditions available in CAP-21 are listed here, and checked if implemented:
+The preconditions available in CAP-21 are listed here, and checked if implemented.

 - [x] `timeBounds`
 - [ ] `ledgerBounds`
 - [x] `minSeqNum`
 - [x] `minSeqAge`
 - [x] `minSeqLedgerGap`
-- [ ] `extraSigners`
+- [x] `extraSigners`

+### CAP-40

+The forks have a more complete implementation of CAP-40 because it is a small change.

+- [x] ed25519 signed payload signer

+### Code

 - xdr: https://github.com/leighmcculloch/stellar--stellar-core/tree/cap21/src/xdr
 - stellar-core: https://github.com/leighmcculloch/stellar--stellar-core/pull/1